hanxiao7/Tasket77/README.md

 ### Quick Start
 1. Open http://localhost:3000 in your browser
+2. The app will load with the default workspace (marked with a star)
-2. Type a task name in the input field and press Enter
+3. Type a task name in the input field and press Enter
-3. Click the status button to start working on the task
+4. Click the status button to start working on the task
-4. Double-click the status button to mark as complete
+5. Double-click the status button to mark as complete

+### Workspace Management
+- **Switch Workspaces**: Use the workspace selector in the top-right corner
+- **Create Workspace**: Click "Create New Workspace" in the workspace dropdown
+- **Set Default**: Click the star icon next to any workspace to make it the default
+- **Edit Workspace**: Click the edit icon next to a workspace name
+- **Delete Workspace**: Click the trash icon (default workspace cannot be deleted)
+- **Workspace Isolation**: Each workspace has its own tasks and tags

 ### Task Management
 - **Create**: Type in the input field and press Enter